fredrukundo/intro-cpp/README.md

 ### 7. File Handling
 - Working with files in C++ for input and output operations.
+## OOP-exos
+- these exercises help you to improve your C++ programming coding skills
+## Leetcode_exercises
+- these leetcode exercises help you to practice and be familiar with C++
 ## Compilation

 ### Compile with -Wall -Wextra -Werror